fencedmug/training_dotnet/src/AddressBookService/readme.md

 Project purpose is to demonstrate use of Dapper and MSSQL in a docker container.
 MSSQL volumes are mounted into .ctn folder (added to .gitignore).
-When running service as standalone container, remember to add database connection string to appsettings.json or
+When running service as standalone container, remember to add database connection string to appsettings.json or environment variables.

 ## Docker commands